 Direct Student Loan Limits

-Direct Student Loans have fixed maximums based on your year in school.
+Direct Student Loans have fixed maximums based on your year in school and dependency status.
 If you’re a dependent undergraduate student, each year you can borrow up to:

 - $5,500 if you’re a first-year student enrolled in a program of study that is at least a full academic year (no more than $3,500 of this amount may be in subsidized loans).